austin-rt/useCallback/README.md

 Start by looking through the provided code, then open your dev tools.
 We're going to be using the browser's console in a bit.

-After we spin up our app, open the `BookDetails.jsx` page, and save, the first thing we may notice when we look at our React server's logs is a common React warning that young developers tend to ignore.
-As you hit the workforce and start writing code for production, your linters will most likely be even more strict. `WARNINGS` will turn to `ERRORS`, and some linters won't even allow you to push without addressing them.
+After we spin up our app, open the `BookDetails.jsx` component and re-save.
+The first thing we may notice in our React dev server is a common `WARNING` that young developers tend to ignore.
+As you hit the workforce and start writing code for production, your linters will be even more strict than what’s built into `create-react-app`. `WARNINGS` will turn to `ERRORS`, and some linter rules won't even allow you to push without addressing these `ERRORS`.

 And brace yourself; most linters won't allow `console.logs` in your code.
 So the earlier you learn the proper way, the better.
-So, on to this `WARNING`.
+So rather than ignore it, let’s figure out how to treat it.

 ```
 WARNING in [eslint]